xintong-ai/OH3D/README.md

 Synopsis

-This project was started as a deformation-based scientific visualization research by Xin Tong from The Ohio State University during his PhD study under Prof. Han-Wei Shen.
-Another student, Cheng Li, later joined this research and extended it.
+This project was a deformation-based scientific visualization research by PhD students Xin Tong and Cheng Li from The Ohio State University with Prof. Han-Wei Shen.
 This project is a library containing a lot of toolkits, which can be used for other scientific visualization researches and developments.

 Code Example